ESPHome CO2 sensor

 Introduction

-There are not so many affordable out-of-the-box CO2 sensors available, but it’s easy to create one yourself.
+There are not many affordable out-of-the-box CO2 sensors available, but it’s easy to create one yourself.
 With only an ESP, a CO2 sensor, power cable and box, it’s a small and easy project with a lot of benefits!

 get red cheeks and can get a headache.